- Intermediate Deity

 - Symbol: Mask of oak leaves and acorns

 - Domains: Nature

-Obad-Hai (oh-bod-high), deity of nature, is most often shown as a lean and weathered man of indeterminately old age, dressed in brown or russet and looking like a hermit, although nonhuman communities depict him as one of their own race.
+Obad-Hai (oh-bod-high), deity of nature, is most often shown as a lean and weathered man of indeterminately old age, dressed in brown or russet and looking like a hermit, although nonhuman communities depict him as one of their own kind.
 Obad-Hai plays a shalm (a double-reed woodwind musical instrument, also spelled “shawm”) and takes his title from this instrument.
 He also carries a staff.

 Because Obad-Hai strictly adheres to neutrality, and his favoritism toward certain creatures (notably satyrs and centaurs), a rivalry and antipathy exists between him and Ehlonna of the Forests.

 Obad-Hai rules nature and the wilderness, and he is a friend to all who live in harmony with the natural world.
 He expects his followers to live in harmony with nature in all its variety.
 Those who destroy or otherwise harm nature deserve swift vengeance in an appropriate manner, says Obad-Hai.
 Those who are one with nature, however, have little to fear, although the well-meaning but foolish are sometimes brought down by a danger they could not avoid or divert.
 Obad-Hai teaches that the wilds can sometimes be ugly, dangerous, or terrible, but that these things are a part of nature and should be respected as much as those that are beautiful, harmless, or wonderful, for these characterizations mark a newcomer’s perspective.

 Clerics of Obad-Hai have no hierarchy.
 They treat all those of their order as equals.
 They wear russet-colored clothing and maintain hidden woodland shrines that are usually located far from civilization.
 They keep to the wilderness and to themselves, rarely getting involved in society.